LondonCanoeClub/londoncanoeclub.github.io/pages/hours.md

 | Saturday  | 10am - 4pm      |
 | Sunday    | 10am - 4pm      |

-<strong> Important Note: </strong> For safety reasons, we can't remain open if thunder or lightning is observed at Sharon Creek.
-If the weather looks stormy, make sure to check our social media accounts for weather closure announcements before heading out!
+<strong> Important Note: </strong> We announce weather closures through our social media channels when the paddling conditions are unsafe at Sharon Creek (e.g. thunder and lightning, strong winds).
+If the weather looks stormy, make sure to check social media before heading out!
 {% endif %}

 {% if false %}